-As a hobby, Mona Houle has been writing for twenty-five-plus years and attended many classes, courses, workshops, and conferences over that time.
+As a hobby, Mona Houle has been writing for years attending many classes, courses, and workshops over that time.
 She's had periodic published pieces.

 Diocesan Messenger - Hurt People Hurt People (Easter 2019)